vid-db/FriendSpace/README.md

 # FriendSpace

 <p>
-   A responsive web application inspired by Facebook's UI designed to be visually appealing and functional across various devices.
+   A responsive web frontend user interface inspired by Facebook's UI designed to be visually appealing and functional across various devices.
 Developed using Node JS, React JS, and Material UI
     <br>
     See it in action here: <a href="https://vid-db.github.io/FriendSpace/"> https://vid-db.github.io/FriendSpace/ </a>
 </p>